shawn1m/overture/README.md

         + Policy
             + `auto`: If client IP is not in the reserved IP network, use client IP.
 Otherwise, use external IP.
             + `disable`: Disable this feature.
-        + ExternalIP: If this field is empty, EDNS client subnet will be disabled when the inbound IP is not an external IP.
+        + ExternalIP: If this field is empty, ECS will be disabled when the inbound IP is not an external IP.
 + OnlyPrimaryDNS: Disable dispatcher feature, use primary DNS only.
 + RedirectIPv6Record: Redirect IPv6 DNS queries to alternative DNS servers.
 + File: Absolute path like `/path/to/file` is allowed.
 For Windows users, please use properly escaped path like